-All seventh grade students will be enrolled in Physical Education 7.
-Classes will be co-educational and include instruction, skill development and participation in a variety of traditional team and cooperative activities.
-The course includes; flag football, soccer, tennis, ultimate frisbee, volleyball, team handball, basketball, softball, volleyball, aerobics, weight volleyball, team handball, basketball, softball, volleyball, aerobics, weight training, and dance activities.
+This New York State mandated seventh and eighth grade course will be will be co-educational and include instruction, skill development and participation in a variety of traditional team and cooperative activities.
+The course may include: flag football, soccer, tennis, ultimate disc, volleyball, team handball, basketball, softball, volleyball, aerobics, weight training, and dance activities.